-WHEREAS, DWP staff will submit the Wildfire Mitigation Plan, adopted pursuant to this Resolution, to the California Wildfire Safety Advisory Board before July 1, 2020.
+WHEREAS, DWP staff will submit its 2021 Wildfire Mitigation Plan, adopted today by DWP's governing board, and the Informational Response Document to the California Wildfire Safety Advisory Board before July 1, 2021.

-NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Corona, California, as follows:
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Corona, California, pursuant to California Public Utilities Code Section 8387, adopts DWP's 2021 Wildfire Mitigation Plan, as follows:

 SECTION 1.
 CEQA Findings.
 Based upon the facts and information contained in the administrative record, including all written and oral evidence presented to the City Council, the City Council finds this action exempt pursuant to Section 15061(b)(3) of the Guidelines for the California Environmental Quality Act (CEQA), which states that a project is exempt from CEQA if the activity is covered by the general rule that CEQA applies only to projects that have the potential for causing a significant effect on the environment.
 Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA.
 This action approves a plan for the implementation of preventive strategies and mitigation measures to minimize the risk of wildfires caused by electrical lines and equipment.
 This action does not approve or authorize any construction activity or any disturbance of an environmental resource.
-There is no possibility that no further environmental review of the Wildfire Mitigation Plan will have a significant effect on the environment.
+There is no possibility that adopting the Wildfire Mitigation Plan will have a significant effect on the environment.
 Therefore, the City Council finds that no further environmental review of the Wildfire Mitigation Plan is required pursuant to CEQA and the State CEQA Guidelines.

 SECTION 2.
 Adoption of Plan.
-The City Council hereby adopts the City of Corona Department of Water and Power Electric Utility Wildfire Mitigation Plan, dated December 18, 2019, attached hereto as Exhibit "A" and incorporated herein by reference, pursuant to California Public Utilities Code Section 8387.
+The City Council hereby adopts the City of Corona Department of Water and Power Electric Utility 2021 Wildfire Mitigation Plan, dated June 16, 2021, attached hereto as Exhibit "A" and incorporated herein by reference, pursuant to California Public Utilities Code Section 8387.